scala/scala3/docs/docs/reference/extend/rules.md

 ## Type Checking Outline

 Here's an outline of the type checking rules and the auxiliary definitions implicitly added to programs.
 To keep things simple, this section only talks about the first-order case.
-The section on "Parameterized Typeclass Traits" talks a bit how to extend this to higher-kinds, and the[https://github.com/dotty-staging/dotty/blob/add-common/tests/pos/typeclass-encoding3.scala](typeclass encoding test case) provides further examples.
+The section on "Parameterized Typeclass Traits" talks a bit how to extend this to higher-kinds, and the[typeclass encoding test case](https://github.com/dotty-staging/dotty/blob/add-common/tests/pos/typeclass-encoding3.scala) provides further examples.

 ### TypeClass Traits

 There is a new marker trait `scala.TypeClass`.
 Traits and classes inheriting directly or indirectly from `TypeClass` are called _typeclass traits_.
 They differ as follows from normal traits:

  - They can have `common` definitions
- - They can refer to the `This`
+ - They can refer to the type `This`

 The companion object of a typeclass trait `TC` contains two compiler-generated members